DecisionsDev/odm-container-samples/decisioncenter/dynamicdomain/README-KUBERNETES.md

 This README explains how to run the BOM dynamic domain sample in Kubernetes.

 #  Configuring the sample in Kubernetes
+## 1. Build the sample code

+The instructions below enable to build the JAR using a Docker container featuring Maven and a JDK version 17.

+Run  command below in the `decisioncenter/dynamicdomain/src/ilog.rules.studio.samples.bomdomainpopulate` directory:

+This will compile the source code
+        ```bash
+        docker run --rm \
+              -v "$(pwd)":/usr/src/sample \
+              -w /usr/src/sample \
+              maven:3.8.5-openjdk-17 \
+              mvn clean install -Dtarget.docker
+        ```

-## 1. Uploading JARs on a file server
+## 2. Uploading JARs on a file server

 The customization JARs can be made available to Decision Center in two ways:
 1. the **legacy way**: by copying the JARs to a PVC and referencing this PVC using the parameter `decisionCenter.customlibPvc`